MusicPlayerDaemon/mpc/doc/index.rst

 :command:`disable [only] <output # or name> [...]` - Disables the
    output(s); a list of one or more names or numbers is required.
-If "only" is the first argument, all other outputs are enabled.
+If :samp:`only` is the first argument, all other outputs are enabled.

 :command:`enable [only] <output # or name> [...]` - Enables the
    output(s); a list of one or more names or numbers is required.
-If ":samp:`only`" is the first argument, all other outputs are disabled.
+If :samp:`only` is the first argument, all other outputs are disabled.

 :command:`toggleoutput <output # or name> [...]` - Changes the